 - We will back at Military Magnet as a North Charleston pick-up site (in addition to Sanders Clyde).

 What are the dates of the Seamless Summer Feeding Program?

 The 2021 CCSD Seamless Summer Feeding Program will operate: Monday, June 21 - Friday, August 6

 Sites can operate during this entire nine weeks OR during any portion of the nine weeks.
 You decide what is best for you and your site.

 All sites must attend ONE mandatory training session.

 What types of meals are provided?

 Great food kids like -- that's what type.
 Breakfast and lunch meals that meet federal meal pattern and nutritional requirements will be served daily.
-Lunch meals will consist of mostly hot meal lunch entrees that are kid friendly like crispy chicken nuggets, hamburgers, hot dogs, and macaroni and cheese.
+Lunch meals will consist of mostly hot meal lunch entrees that are kid friendly like crispy chicken nuggets, hamburgers, and hot dogs.
 Fresh fruits and vegetables are served daily, in addition to low-fat chocolate and white milk.